Gaia hypothesis: First Gaia conference

 In 1985, the first public symposium on the Gaia hypothesis, Is The Earth a Living Organism? was held at University of Massachusetts Amherst, August 1–6.
 The principal sponsor was the National Audubon Society.
-Speakers included James Lovelock, George Wald, Mary Catherine Bateson, Lewis Thomas, John Todd, Donald Michael, Christopher Bird, Thomas Berry, David Abram, Michael Cohen, and William Fields.
+Speakers included James Lovelock, Lynn Margulis, George Wald, Mary Catherine Bateson, Lewis Thomas, Thomas Berry, David Abram, John Todd, Donald Michael, Christopher Bird, Michael Cohen, and William Fields.
 Some 500 people attended.

 Second Gaia conference

 In 1988, climatologist Stephen Schneider organised a conference of the American Geophysical Union.
-The first Chapman Conference on Gaia, was held in San Diego, California on March 7, 1988.
+The first Chapman Conference on Gaia, was held in San Diego, California, on March 7, 1988.

 During the "philosophical foundations" session of the conference, David Abram spoke on the influence of metaphor in science, and of the Gaia hypothesis as offering a new and potentially game-changing metaphorics, while James Kirchner criticised the Gaia hypothesis for its imprecision.
 Kirchner claimed that Lovelock and Margulis had not presented one Gaia hypothesis, but four: